LensPlaysGames/LensorOS/README2.md

     - [Pre-built binaries for Windows](https://github.com/PeyTy/xorriso-exe-for-windows)

 The targets can be chained together for easy, quick development. \
-To build LensorOS, generate boot media, and then launch into LensorOS, it takes just one command.
+To build the LensorOS kernel, generate new boot media, and then launch into LensorOS, it takes just one command.
 ```sh
 cmake --build kernel/bld -t all image_raw runimg_qemu
 ```